Discover the world through travel & beyond!

 Small sampling of Mardi Gras parade float artistry at Mardi Gras World (Photo credit: Colleen Lanin)

-12. Go under the sea at the Audubon Aquarium of the Americas.
+16. View sealife and freshwater animals at Audubon Aquarium of the Americas.

 Located along the Mississippi River, the impressive Audubon Aquarium of the Americas is home to 10,000 animals representing 530 species.
-Most appealing to kids are probably the sharks, playful sea otters, jellyfish, penguins, and a rare leucistic (lacking in pigment) white alligator.
-Even babies and toddlers love aquariums because they can get so close to the fish and other animals.
+Babies and toddlers love aquariums because they can get close to the fish and other animals.

-Head next door to the Entergy Giant Screen Theater to watch nature shows, included in your entry fee.
+Head next door to the Entergy Giant Screen Theater to watch nature shows, which are included in your entry fee.

 Leucistic white alligator at Audubon Aquarium of the Americas